How frustrating!! Is this a hospital you use often? Anyone in authority you can all talk to about HCp and what you expect if there's a next time?

 - Patient: Small Cell, Lung Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 4 years ago, Female, Age: 65, Stage Extensive, SIADH: No
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 66, Stage Extensive, SIADH: No

 - View this journey (14 Experiences)